 Frostbite

-Where: Ear tips, tail tip, scrotum, toes.
+Where: Ear tips, tail tip, scrotum, toes—anywhere blood flow is reduced when the body prioritizes core warmth.

 Signs: Skin turns pale, grey, or blue.
 Feels cold and hard to the touch.
+Later, as tissue dies, it may turn black.

 Hypothermia